-- 3. Obliging the international community to fully comply with the International Criminal Law rules and global justice principles and take decisive measures to hold Israel, its leaders and those responsible for committing grave international crimes against the Palestinian people accountable and bring them to justice before international and national courts.
-Inaction in this regard fuels impunity and undermines the rule of law worldwide. - 4.
-The international community to take decisive measures to face the illegal Israeli occupation of the occupied Palestinian territory in accordance with the advisory opinion of the International Court of Justice on the legal consequences of Israel's policies and practices in Palestine.
+- Scaling up international community's efforts to sustain a ceasefire in the Gaza Strip to ensure effective protection for women and the whole population and alleviate the devastating consequences of IOF's genocide against them. - Obliging the international community to fully comply with the International Criminal Law rules and global justice principles and take decisive measures to hold Israel, its leaders and those responsible for committing grave international crimes against the Palestinian people accountable and bring them to justice before international and national courts.
+Inaction in this regard fuels impunity and undermines the rule of law worldwide. - The international community to take decisive measures to face the illegal Israeli occupation of the occupied Palestinian territory in accordance with the advisory opinion of the International Court of Justice on the legal consequences of Israel's policies and practices in Palestine.
 This requires reconsideration of international community's relations with Israel to ensure that its illegal occupation is not supported, including suspending or revoking treaties that reinforce the occupation or apartheid.
-Moreover, those involved in crimes must be investigated, including dual nationals serving in the Israeli forces, to achieve justice and accountability. - 5.
-Scaling up international efforts to ensure immediate and unconditional reopening of Gaza's crossings to evacuate the injured women, including amputees, and guarantee their access to urgent and adequate treatment abroad, particularly amid the destruction of the healthcare system and ongoing Israeli siege.
+Moreover, those involved in crimes must be investigated, including dual nationals serving in the Israeli forces, to achieve justice and accountability.

+- Scaling up international efforts to ensure immediate and unconditional reopening of Gaza's crossings to evacuate the injured women, including amputees, and guarantee their access to urgent and adequate treatment abroad, particularly amid the destruction of the healthcare system and ongoing Israeli siege.
 The ongoing closure of the crossings constitutes a deliberate crime that exacerbates the injured women's suffering, prolongs their recovery and deepens the impact of their disability.
-Moreover, safe and sustainable evacuation corridors must be established for the entry of medical supplies and international relief teams to stop the total devastating collapse of Gaza's healthcare system. - 6.
-Ensuring an inclusive rehabilitation programme for amputee women in the Gaza Strip.
+Moreover, safe and sustainable evacuation corridors must be established for the entry of medical supplies and international relief teams to prevent the total devastating collapse of Gaza's healthcare system. - Ensuring an inclusive rehabilitation programme for amputee women in the Gaza Strip.
 This programme should provide advanced protistic limbs within a sustainable healthcare system that includes physiotherapy services and mobility rehabilitation alongside psychosocial support to ensure their recovery from trauma and enhance their ability to adjust.
 This program must also integrate an economic empowerment plan, including vocational training opportunities adapted to their conditions, to ensure their financial independence and prevent their marginalization within their families and societies.
 Moreover, it is essential to provide these women an inclusive social environment through initiating awareness campaigns that confront discrimination, change stereotypes of amputee women and strengthen their integration in public life.
-Provision of such services in a safe and sustainable environment is a humanitarian and human rights commitment enforced by international law.
-It is also a dire need to alleviate the suffering of these women and protect them from the long-term consequences of the disability forcibly inflicted on them.